 CCS-Services and Procedures provides a method for classifying Current Procedural Terminology (CPT) codes and Healthcare Common Procedure Coding System (HCPCS) codes into clinically meaningful procedure categories.
 The procedure categories are identical to the CCS, with the addition of specific categories unique to professional service codes in CPT/HCPCS.
 Users must agree to a license to use the CCS-Services and Procedures before accessing the software.
 (Updated for codes valid through 2013.)

-Clinical Classifications Software (CCS) for ICD-10 (for mortality reporting)
+Clinical Classifications Software (CCS) for mortality reporting

 Clinical Classifications Software for Mental Health and Substance Abuse (CCS-MHSA)